WormBase/wb-apollo/README.md

        $ mkdir jbrowse_data/
        $ mv * jbrowse_data/
        ```
-     * Make an empty folder `./temp_apollo_data` in the Apollo data volume, for temporary apollo files.
+     * Make an empty folder `./temp_apollo/data` in the Apollo data volume, for temporary apollo intermediate files.
+     * Make an empty folder `./temp_apollo/io` in the Apollo data volume, for file transfer between container and host system.
-     * Make a empty folder `./postgres_data`, in the Apollo data volume, for permanent postgres DB storage.
+     * Make an empty folder `./postgres_data`, in the Apollo data volume, for permanent postgres DB storage.
  4. Export all required environment variables with the appropiate DB credentials
     (see the [appollo-service-commons.yml](./appollo-service-commons.yml) file for a list of variables used).
     Use an extra space before each export command so the secrets don't get stored to bash history (` export VAR_NAME=secret`).